bharambetr2002/Color-Generator/README.md

 # Color Generator Project

 ## Overview

-This project is a simple color generator built using JavaScript's `Math.random()` function to create random colors.
-Every time you use the generator, it produces a unique color along with its corresponding hexadecimal color code.
+This project is a simple color generator built using JavaScript to create random colors.
+Every time you use the generator, it produces a unique color along with its corresponding RGB color code.

 ## Features

-- Generates a random color with each click or refresh.
+- Generates a random color with each click.
-- Displays the color's hexadecimal code (e.g., `#A3E4D7`).
+- Displays the color's RGB code (e.g., `rgb(123, 200, 100)`).
+- Changes the background color dynamically.
 - Simple and lightweight code implementation.

 ## How It Works
 The generator uses the following logic:

-1. `Math.random()` produces a random number between 0 and 1.
-2. This number is scaled and converted into hexadecimal format.
+1. A button click triggers the random color generation.
+2. The function `getRandomColor()` generates random red, green, and blue values between 0 and 255 using `Math.random()`.
-3. The result is a six-character color code prefixed by `#`.
+3. The RGB values are formatted into a valid color string.
+4. The background color of a designated element is updated, and the RGB code is displayed.